NOC-MDP/MammaMia/README.md

 ### Campaign
-This is the class a MM user is expected to interact with, it holds all the missions, interpolators and auv's required for a dpeloyment or campaign.
+This is the class a MM user is expected to interact with, it holds all the missions, interpolators and auv's required for a deployment or campaign.

 ## Using the glider simulator
-The simulator has been modifed so it works with the example script in its README.
+The simulator has been modified so it works with the example script in its README.
 A new mission profile has been created called mm1, this will run a glider simulation that results in the trajectory above.
 (6 hours no surfacing a single waypoint)

 To generate the simulation output, there needs to be a bathymetry file.
 GEBCO is suitable and compatible with the mm1 configuration.
-However the bathymetry needs to be a subset from the global dataset.
+However, the bathymetry needs to be a subset from the global dataset.
 Easiest method is to download the subset from BODC.
-Downloading 45-48 N and -6.5 to -8 E should be sufficent.
+Downloading 45-48 N and -6.5 to -8 E should be sufficient.

 Generate the output by running the example.py script: